sverweij/dependency-cruiser/doc/faq.md

 there's another language (that transpiles to javascript) you'd like to see support for, let me know.

-... or add it yourself: your pull requeest is welcome.
+... or add it yourself: your pull request is welcome.
 Recipe:
 - In `package.json`:
   - add your language (and supported version range) to the `supportedTranspilers` object.
-  - Add your language's transpiler to `devDependencies` (you'll need that, because you are going to write tests that proves the addition works correctly later on).
+  - Add your language's transpiler to `devDependencies` (you'll need that, because you are going to write tests that prove the addition works correctly later on).
 - In `src/transpile`
   - add a `yourLanguageWrap.js` that invokes the transpiler transforming